Priyankabiswas2905/Git_learning/scripts/migrates-aws-s3/README.md

 # Script to migrate all files on disk to AWS S3 buckets.

 The script will scan Clowder collections: 'logo', 'uploads', 'thumbnails', 'titles', 'textures', 'previews'.
-And then upload files on disk to AWS S3 buckets.
+And then upload files on disk to AWS S3 buckets and update `loader` to `services.s3.S3ByteStorageService`.

 ## build the docker image
 ```